LeetLLM

 Start with the budget, not an algorithm

 An embedding is an array of numbers.
 With float32 storage, every dimension costs four bytes.
-Storing ten million 1,536-dimensional policy or product vectors therefore costs:
+Storing ten million 1,536-dimensional runbook or document vectors therefore costs:

 10,000,000×1,536×4=61,440,000,000 bytes10{,}000{,}000 \times 1{,}536 \times 4 = 61{,}440{,}000{,}000 \text{ bytes}10,000,000×1,536×4=61,440,000,000 bytes